Search: 50 results

 And Laban called it in Syrian, Heap of the Testimony, and Jacob called it in Hebrew, Heap of Testimony.

-And the king of Egypt said to the Hebrew midwives--of whom the name of the one [was] Shiphrah and the name of the second [was] Puah--
+Then the king of Egypt said to the Hebrew midwives, one of whom was named Shiphrah and the other Puah,

 The Hebrew midwives, however, feared God